rasjonell/rasjonell.github.io/posts/2019-10-01-setting-up-my-personal-blog.md

 ## Getting the domain

-Just like any the other side projects the first thing you do is getting a domain.
+Just like with any other side project of yours, the first thing you do is getting a domain.

 As a part of my [GitHub Education Pack](https://education.github.com/) I got a number of options for free domain registration.
 As I had previously used the services of [GoDaddy](https://godaddy.com) and [NameCheap](http://namecheap.com) I decided to go with [GetTech](https://get.tech).